solid/solid-spec/api-rest.md

 ### Streams

-Being LDP (BasicContainer) compliant, Solid servers MUST return a full listing of container contents when receiving requests for containers.
+Being LDP (BasicContainer) compliant, Solid servers MUST return a full listing of container contents (including for instance ACL documents) when receiving requests for containers.
 For every resource in a container, a Solid server may include additional metadata, such as the time the resource was modified, the size of the resource, and more importantly any other RDF type specified for the resource in its metadata.
 You will notice in